13302296C/future_debounce_button/README.md

 # Future Debounce Button (FDB)
 -----
-An easy-to-use button widget for asynchronous calls.
-Handle futures like a pro!
-Bring your UI/UX to the highest standards.
+An easy-to-use, all-in-one  button widget for asynchronous calls.
+Handle futures like a pro: keep your code clean and light, bring your UI/UX to the highest standards.
 Material3 ready.

 ![Future Debounce Button](./media/future-debounce-button.gif)
 -----
 ## Features

-A button with a very simple implementation that provides complete boilerplate for handling and debouncing of asynchronous requests (API calls etc.).
-The FDB button handles the future (debounce, abort, block) and updates own state based on the state future and provided parameters.
+A button widget with a very simple implementation that provides complete boilerplate for handling and debouncing of asynchronous requests (API calls etc.).
+The FDB button handles the future (debounce, abort, block) and updates own state based on the state of that future and other provided parameters.

 -----